HOME

 Every roleplayer has different preferences about how they like to roleplay.

-The mechanics and tools in this book reflect my preferences and are meant to be sane, simple, and supportive for players that don't yet know their preferences.
+The tools in this book reflect my preferences and are meant to be sane, simple, and supportive for players that don't yet know their preferences.

 I hope they serve you well as a default to start from while you become the master of your own roleplay.